tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 </div>
 ```

-*into* the home page and the home page is stored by the Dispatcher as a static .html with the headline on the page.
+*into* the home page.
+The home page is stored by the Dispatcher as a static .html file, including the teaser and it's headline in the file.

-Now the marketer has learned that teaser headlines must be actionable.
+Now the marketer has learned that teaser headlines should be actionable.
 So, he decides to change the title from "Canada" to "Visit Canada", and updates the image too.

 He publishes the edited "Canada" page and revisits the previously published home page to see his changes.
-But – nothing happened.
+But – nothing changed there.
 It still displays the old teaser.
 He double checks on the "Winter Special".
 That page has never been requested before, and thus is not statically cached in the Dispatcher.
 So, this page is freshly rendered by Publish and this page now contains the new "Visit Canada" teaser.

 ![Dispatcher storing stale included content in the home page](assets/chapter-1/dispatcher-storing-stale-content.png)
 *Dispatcher storing stale included content in the home page*

 What happened?
-The dispatcher stores a static version of a page containing all content and markup that has been drawn from other resources while rendering.
+The Dispatcher stores a static version of a page containing all content and markup that has been drawn from other resources while rendering.

 The Dispatcher, being a mere filesystem-based webserver, is fast but also relatively simple.
 If an included resource changes it doesn't realize that.
 It still clings to the content that was there when the including page was rendered.

 The "Winter Special" page has not been rendered yet, so there is no static version on the Dispatcher and thus will be displayed with the new teaser as it will be freshly rendered upon request.

-You might think that the Dispatcher would keep track of every resource it touches while rendering and flushing all pages which have used this resource when that resource changes.
-The Dispatcher does not render the pages.
+You might think, that the Dispatcher would keep track of every resource it touches while rendering and flushing all pages which have used this resource, when that resource changes.
+But the Dispatcher does not render the pages.
 The rendering is performed by the Publish system.
-The Dispatcher does not know what resources go into a rendered html file.
+The Dispatcher does not know what resources go into a rendered .html file.

-I fear, that you are still not convinced.
-You might think *"there must be some way to implement some kind of dependency tracking"*.
+Still not convinced?
+You might think *"there must be a way to implement some kind of dependency tracking"*.
 Well there is, or more accurately there *was*.
-Communiqué 3 the great-great-great-grandfather of AEM had a dependency tracker implemented in the session that was used to render a page.
+Communiqué 3 the great-great-great-grandfather of AEM had a dependency tracker implemented in the _session_ that was used to render a page.

-Each resource that was acquired via that session during a request was tracked as a dependency of the URL that was actually being rendered.
+During a request, each resource that was acquired via this session was tracked as a dependency of the URL that currently was  being rendered.

-But it turned out, that keeping track of the dependencies was very expensive in terms of computing time.
-People soon discovered that the website is faster if they turned the dependency tracking feature off altogether and rely on re-rendering all html pages after one html page changed.
+But it turned out, that keeping track of the dependencies was very expensive.
+People soon discovered that the website is faster if they turned the dependency tracking feature off altogether and relied on re-rendering all html pages after one html page changed.
 Moreover, that scheme was not perfect either – there were a number of pitfalls and exceptions on the way.
 In some cases, you were not using the requests default session to get a resource, but an admin session to get some helper-resources to render a request.
-Those dependencies usually were not tracked and led to headaches and phone calls to the ops-team asking to manually delete the cache.
+Those dependencies usually were not tracked and led to headaches and phone calls to the ops-team asking to manually flush the cache.
 You were lucky if they had a standard procedure to do that.
 There were more gotchas along the way but… let's stop reminiscing.
 This leads way back to 2005.
 Ultimately that feature was de-activated in Communiqué 4 by default and it didn't make it back into the successor CQ5 which then became AEM.

 ### Auto Invalidation